Preparatory Year of Dutch

 Proof of acceptance university or university college

-You can only apply if you have a written proof that you have been accepted by a Flemish university or university college (academic year 2024-2025).
-If you have been accepted by Ghent University, you do not have to send us this written proof.
-The UCT will contact the student administration of Ghent University to confirm that you have been accepted (more information on the website).
+You can only apply if you have a written proof that you have been accepted by a Flemish university or university college (academic year 2025-2026).

 Please pay attention: an acceptance letter is not a proof that you are enrolled at a Flemish university or university college.
 An acceptance letter is a proof that you have been accepted to a certain programme.
 After you have successfully followed the Preparatory Year of Dutch and thus have obtained a B2 certificate of Dutch (for applied linguistics a C1 certificate, you can enroll at the school of your choice.
 You do not need to be enrolled at a Flemish university or university college in order to be accepted for the Preparatory Year of Dutch.